mbodm/wingetupd/README.md

 - When _wingetupd.exe_ starts it creates a log file (_wingetupd.log_) in the same folder.
 - The log file contains all the _WinGet_ calls and their output, so you can exactly see what _WinGet_ does.
 - The tool has no paramters and is not using any parameters at all.
+- The tool just exists, because i am lazy and made my life a bit easier, by writing this tool.

 #### Have fun.